Worlds become data

 You are responsible for knowing the content of the University of Toronto’s Code of Behaviour on Academic Matters.

-Academic offenses includes (but is not limited to) plagiarism, cheating, copying R code, communication/extra resources during closed book assessments, purchasing labor for assessments (of any kind).
+Academic offenses include (but are not limited to) plagiarism, cheating, copying code without acknowledgement, purchasing labor for assessments (of any kind).
 Academic offenses will be taken seriously and dealt with accordingly.
-If you have any questions about what is or is not permitted in this course, please contact me.
+If you have any questions about what is or is not permitted in this course, please just email me.

 Please consult the University’s site on Academic Integrity.
 Please also see the definition of plagiarism in section B.I.1.(d) of the University’s Code of Behaviour on Academic Matters available here.
 Please read the Code.
 Please review Cite it Right and if you require further clarification, consult the site How Not to Plagiarize.